IzharFine/EzTable/README.md

 # EzTable 0.1
 Smart DataTable, built by Izhar Fine.<br />
-An easy way to convert simple table to smart datatable.
+An easy way to convert simple table to smart DataTable.

 # Introduction
 ## How to use